Flufive/LinkedListUtils/Documentation.md

 ### Parameters

--head: The head node of the linked list.
+- head: The head node of the linked list.

 ### Type Parameters

--T: The type of values stored in the linked list.
+- T: The type of values stored in the linked list.

 ### Description